• Skip to main content

 Are Scones hard to make?

 They are not hard at all to make.
 The key is not to overwork the dough and not to overbake.
-You want chunks of butter in the scone versus melted into it.
+You want chunks of butter in the scone, versus melted into it.
 Kind of like pie dough.

 How do you keep your baked scones fresh after baking?

-The best way is to place it in a ziplock bag and keep refrigerated for up to a week.
+The best way is to place it in a ziplock bag and keep it refrigerated for up to a week.
 You can also freeze them after baking and take them out one at a time and warm them on the counter or microwave in 10-second intervals.

 How does a scone pan work?